Plumsail/helpdesk-docs/OnPremises/Configuration Guide/Localization.rst

 With upgrade 1.3.5 you will be able:

-- Install localized HelpDesk on German and Dutch sites
+- Install localized HelpDesk on German, Dutch, Czech and Norwegian sites
 - Customize most of the strings in HelpDesk interface
 - Customize any string in widget interface